 In her testimony yesterday before the Committee on Financial Services of the United States House of Representatives SEC Chair Mary Jo White shared the following regarding third-party compliance reviews:

-If enacted, this could have a tremendous impact to investment advisers.
+If enacted, this could have a tremendous impact on investment advisers.

 - Timing of proposal could be as soon as first of 2016